tam1m/streamystats/README.md

 7. Follow the setup wizard to connect your Jellyfin server.

 First time load can take a while, depending on the size of your library.

+### Version Tags

+Version tags (e.g., `v1.2.3`) are automatically generated on release.
+These tags provide stable, tested reference points for production use.
+I recommend pinning to specific version tags for stability.

+The `:edge` tag always points to the latest commit on the main branch.
+It contains the most recent features and fixes.
+While typically stable, it may occasionally contain breaking changes

 ## 📸 Screenshots
 <img width="1545" alt="Screenshot 2024-11-06 at 21 29 48" src="https://github.com/user-attachments/assets/78c5843a-7dc4-4485-bfeb-841725b133e7">